 menubar is a lightweight helper for macOS status items (a.k.a. menu bar extras).
 It talks directly to MenuServiceBridge so you can list every icon with its index or click one by title/index.
+Listing is read-only and stays in the background.
+Clicking opens global menu bar UI and therefore requires explicit --foreground consent.
 Use the menu command for traditional application menus; this command is strictly for the right-hand side of the menu bar.

 |---|